SpotHero Spring Picks: Our top 7 Things to do in Houston this Spring

 Price: Free!

 Details: Whether you’re looking for something fun to do or you simply want to spend a spring day outdoors, Levy Park is a place not to miss.
 If a nice day at the park is not enough of an incentive, there are daily events and activities that are sure to be a fun experience for all!
-Check here for a full list of their upcoming events.
+You can find a full list of upcoming events on the Levy Park event page.

 Houston Art Car Festival & Parade